xdevplatform/Pull-Tweet-Annotations-data-for-Twitter-profiles/README.md

 ## `main.py`

-This script returns context and entities annotation, via the command line interface, for a given Twitter profile (aka @username).
+This script returns context and entities annotations, via the command line interface, for a given Twitter profile (aka @username).
 You will be prompted to pass in the @username when you run the script.

 When present, entity annotations are analysed and returned.
-This means that specific people, places, products, organizations, or other topics that have been mentioned in the user's Tweets in the past week are displayed.
-These entities are only displayed if they have been categorized with a confidence score of 0.5 or higher.
+This means that specific people, places, products, organisations, or other topics that have been mentioned in the user's Tweets in the past week are displayed.
+These entities are only displayed if they have been categorised with a confidence score of 0.5 or higher.

 Note that, although 100% of Tweets are reviewed, due to the contents of Tweet text, only a portion are annotated.